CursedHardware/depg0213_epd/README.md

 ## Notes:

-Pixels of this panel is organized in the similar way as SSD1306, but has 212 columns and 13 pages.
+* Pixels of this panel is organized in the similar way as SSD1306, but has 212 columns and 13 pages.
 Therefore, when `HORIZONTAL` or `HORIZONTAL_INVERSE` modes are selected, the frame needs to be
 transferred as pages.
 However, this controller chip has the function which can change the
 self-increment direction of the internal pointer, so `VERTICAL` modes are not affected anyway.

+* In `REVERSE` modes, the scanning direction of pixels in one byte are also inversed, therefore, Shift operation needs to be different for both `HORIZONTAL_REVERSE` and `VERTICAL_REVERSE` directions.

 ![A figure explaining the layout of the panel](assets/panel_organization.png)